The Homogenizing Effect of Large Language Models on Human Expression and Thought: Language Diversity

+{ Efforts to enhance linguistic diversity have long been central to \textbf{Natural Language Processing} (NLP; see Glossary), preceding the emergence of large language models.
+Work in this area primarily focused on improving diversity in language generation, aiming to make machine-produced text more informative, engaging, and natural across tasks such as summarization \citep{li2009enhancing}, translation \citep{gimpel2013systematic}, and more broadly, dialogue generation \citep{li2015diversity}. }

-Concurrently, a second track of research focused on exploring how language reflects social reality and ways to capture it \citep{wegmann2022same}.
-Fields like computational sociolinguistics and authorship profiling developed sophisticated methods to identify the linguistic signatures of social position, cultural affiliation, and individual traits like gender, age, and personality \citep{pennebaker2011secret, el2014authorship, neal2017surveying, ziabari2024reinforced,lynn2017human,nguyen2021learning,cheng2023marked}.
-Yet, the primary objective of these works was analytical rather than generative.
-As a result, a critical disconnect emerged: while one stream of research focused on generating text with surface-level variation, the other illuminated deeper identity- and context-based variation without aiming to reproduce it in generated outputs.
+{ Concurrently, fields such as computational sociolinguistics and authorship profiling have focused on exploring how language reflects speakers' underlying backgrounds, and introduced various methods to identify linguistic signatures of social position, and individual traits \citep{pennebaker2011secret,nguyen2016computational}.
+For instance, researchers have analyzed congressional speeches to predict speakers' age and gender from linguistic cues in their public addresses \citep{ziabari2024reinforced}.
+Yet, the primary objective of these works was analytical rather than generative, as until recently, most NLP research focused on producing engaging conversations with surface-level linguistic diversity. }